Calculate 40 Qualifying Quarters of Work

 A qualifying quarter, also known as a work credit, represents a three-month period during which you have earned a specific amount of income.
 Work credits are used to determine your eligibility for Social Security benefits.
 In any given year, you can earn a maximum of four work credits, one for each quarter.

-Understanding the Earnings Threshold
+The Earnings Threshold

 To qualify for a work credit, you must meet a minimum earnings threshold during a specific quarter.
 The earnings threshold is adjusted annually to account for inflation and changes in average wages.
 For example, in 2021, you needed to earn $1,470 in a quarter to receive one work credit.